An innovation conversation - interview with Zain Habib at UK Power Networks

 What is your name and what do you do?

-My name is Zain Habib and I am the Innovation Program Delivery Manager at UK Power Networks.
+My name is Zain Habib and I am the Innovation Programme Delivery Manager at UK Power Networks.
 I have been in the company for about two years.
 Prior to that, I was at National Grid –for about five and a half years, and before that for a couple of years at a consultancy now known as DNV GL.
 My role is looking after a team of about eight to ten project managers and innovation engineers.
 In total, the Innovation team is made up of 30 individuals and two core delivery teams, one of which I lead.

 Why did you get into this area of work?

 I grew up in Pakistan and back in around 2007-2008, we started to experience load shedding or ‘brownouts’ on a local level, which really disrupted people’s lives and the businesses across the country.
 I was studying in the UK at the time and used to go back to Pakistan quite often during the holiday period.
 Living in the UK, you would never actively think about electricity or the reliability of supply.
 But back in Pakistan, you had to manage and work your routine around the brownouts – like charging batteries and having your phone constantly on charge.
-That's when I decided I would specialize in power engineering to try and give something back to society.
+That's when I decided I would specialise in power engineering to try and give something back to society.
 Personally, that's what drives me.

 Can you talk me through a typical day at UK Power Networks, what is it you do?

-I am primarily responsible for the delivery of a portfolio of innovation projects that revolve around decarbonisation, decentralization and digitalisation of the energy ecosystem, with a specific focus on improving and enhancing the performance of the network and reliability of assets.
+I am primarily responsible for the delivery of a portfolio of innovation projects that revolve around decarbonisation, decentralisation and digitalisation of the energy ecosystem, with a specific focus on improving and enhancing the performance of the network and reliability of assets.

 In my portfolio, we have about 25 live projects which come with a unique set of challenges and stakeholders.
 So, as you can imagine, there is a lot going on at any one point just to make sure that things keep moving and that we continue to deliver these projects on time, budget and to scope.